PlabanKr/space-to-storage-frontend/README.md

 ## Overview

-Space to Storage is a comprehensive web application built with Next.js for the frontend and FastAPI for the backend.
+Space to Storage is a comprehensive web application.
 The primary goal of this project is to provide farmers with tools and features to optimize ground elevation, manage water storage, and enhance overall agricultural efficiency.

 ## Features